 Double mastectomy was totally appropriate

-“Melissa wasn’t asking for anything unusual by seeking a double mastectomy, especially for such a young woman,” says Dr. Stelle.
+“Melissa wasn’t asking for anything unusual by seeking a double mastectomy, especially for such a young woman,” said Dr. Stelle.
 “Fortunately, her new insurance plan approved it and Melissa had the surgery in May 2021.
-During my part of the operation, we removed Melissa’s non-cancerous breast and then my UW Health colleague, Dr. Samuel Poore from Plastic Surgery, took over and reconstructed both breasts.”
+During my part of the operation, we removed Melissa’s non-cancerous breast and then my UW Health colleague, Dr. Samuel Poore from plastic surgery took over and reconstructed both breasts.”

-(Melissa’s surgery was done in Madison, however patients who live closer to Rockford can now have breast reconstruction performed there by Dr. Katharine Shaum, a UW Health-trained plastic surgeon who specializes in breast work.)
+(Melissa’s surgery was done in Madison, however patients who live closer to Rockford can now have breast reconstruction performed there by a UW Health-trained plastic surgeon who specializes in breast work.)

 Melissa is more than pleased not only with the cosmetic outcome but also the high level of support and communication she received from the UW Health team.